Virginia State Labor Laws

 Like many other states, Virginia labor laws do not regulate or define benefits packages, vacation days, rest breaks or meal periods.
-Furthermore there are no restrictions on how long an employee may be required to work or when those hours are unless the employee is under the age of 16 and falls under the state child labor laws.
+Furthermore there are no restrictions on how long an employee may be required to work, or when those hours are, unless the employee is under the age of 16 and falls under the state child labor laws.

-Exempt or Non-exempt Employees
+Virginia Laws Regarding Exempt vs Non-exempt Employees